An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 BRCA Genetic Mutations

-Your health care provider may screen your risk for these genes using a questionnaire.
+Your health care provider may estimate your risk for these genes using a questionnaire.
 The Centers for Disease Control and Prevention has also developed an on-line screening resource (Know:BRCA Tool) that woman can use to understand their risks.
 Having several first-degree or second-degree relatives who have had breast, ovarian, fallopian tube, or peritoneal cancers is an indication of risk.

 If you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for these genetic mutations.